Search waiting | Matsusada Precision

 Bad Odors

-Most of the odors in your work area are probably from solder, resins, solvents, and chemicals.
+In many industrial and laboratory settings, malodors often originate from sources like solder fumes, resins, solvents, and other chemicals.
 There are various kinds of malodorous substances, and some may cause health problems depending on the substance.
 Continuing to inhale such odors could lead to liver damage, kidney damage, anemia, and inflammation of the skin and mucous membranes.
 Symptoms of such illnesses include exhaustion, sluggishness, headaches, and dizziness.
 In addition, smoke particles can cause asthma and other lung diseases, or lead to allergies.
 If you are exposed to the same odor for a long time, you might lose the ability to sense that odor.
 This is because your nose becomes desensitized.
 However, even if your nose becomes desensitized to a bad odor, your brain will continue to be subjected to the strong stress that accompanies it.
-Bad odors have an adverse effect on us, both mentally and physically.
+Persistent exposure to malodors can negatively impact both our physical and mental well-being.

 Bad Odors